-Either the statutory notice stipulated for termination of employment :
+Either the statutory notice stipulated for termination of employment:

-- 1 month for employees with at least 6 months' length of service, - 2 months if the employee has at least 2 years' length of service.
+- 1 month for employees with between 6 months and less than 2 years length of service, - 2 months if the employee has at least 2 years' length of service.

 Or notice of termination or retirement stipulated by the collective agreement if it is shorter.